What Are Market Bubbles? [And How to Identify Them]

 This is because bubbles often manifest in certain parts of an economy and not in others.

-For example, in the 1998-2000 period, it occurred in technology and internet companies.
+In the 1998-2000 period, it occurred in technology and internet companies.
 From 2004-08, residential housing became a problem.
+In the early 2020s, everything from growth stocks to crypto to SPACs to long-duration tech was bid up simultaneously.

 Basic short-term interest rate adjustments are not usually appropriate for some sectors relative to others.